shashwath1278/smtp-enum-py-script/Readme.md

 2. **Enable Debugging:**
    Modify the script to include print statements to debug where it hangs or fails.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contributing
 Feel free to fork this repository and submit pull requests for improvements or additional features.
 Suggestions and feedback are welcome!

-## Disclaimer
-This script is intended for educational and authorized security testing purposes only.
-Unauthorized use of this tool against systems you do not own or have explicit permission to test is illegal and unethical.